hedmana/expenses/README.md

 # Expenses
-React based web app for me and my girlfriend to keep track of shared expenses.
+React based web app for me and my girlfriend to keep track of shared our expenses.

 ## Build Instructions
 In the terminal, execute the following commands: